metagentools/VStrains/README.md

 2. non-trivial branch (node with in degree > 1 and out degree > 1)
    1. we can use splitter contig to help us split the branch.

+bubble swap part:
+1. when linear programming to solve the branch assignment, alpha value setting may lead to infeasible answer, since overbound.
+2. alternative way: use additional percentage instead of threshold

 -->5HIV